About Harbor City

 Economy & Demographics

-Harbor City's economy is heavily influenced by its proximity to the Port of Los Angeles, which serves as a major hub for trade, logistics, and transportation.
+Harbor City's economy is heavily influenced by its proximity to the Port of Los Angeles, which is a major hub for trade, logistics, and transportation.
 Key industries in the area include shipping, warehousing, and logistics, with several large companies maintaining operations within the community.
-Additionally, Harbor City is home to a diverse array of small businesses, ranging from retail establishments to professional services, contributing to the local employment opportunities and entrepreneurial spirit of the region.
+Harbor City is home to a range of small businesses, ranging from retail establishments to professional services, contributing to the local employment opportunities and entrepreneurial spirit of the region.

 Elections & Voter Records